mhnaufal/picoCTF2019/README.md

 # picoCTF2019
-Write-ups for some picoCTF 2019 challenges
+Write-ups for some of picoCTF 2019 challenges